 - Water purifying drops, tablets or filter bottle.

-- A small first aid kit with bandages (or ankle guard in case of ankle sprains), mercurochrome and plasters (in case of blisters), electrolytes for dehydration and Imodium for diarrhea.
+- A small first aid kit with bandages (or ankle guard in case of ankle sprains), mercurochrome and plasters (in case of blisters), electrolytes for dehydration and Imodium for diarrhoea.

 - Don’t forget your camera!